syntek-lang/docs/spec/grammar/syntactic/expressions/binary-expression.md

 The left- and right-hand side of an arithmetic binary expression must be a number.

-The left- and right-hand side of a logical binary expression must be a boolean or null.
+The left- and right-hand side of a logical binary expression must be a boolean.

 The logical operators short-circuit.
 If the left-hand side of `and` is false, the right hand side is not evaluated.
 If the left-hand side of `or` is true, the right hand side is not evaluated.